Lightnet/sdl3_vulkan_lua_c/README.md

 # License: MIT

 # Status:
-- prototype
+- Prototype
+- Current working on vulkan set up test.

 # Program languages:
 - c language
 - cmake

-# libs:
+# Libraries:
 - SDL 3.2.22
 - Lua 5.4
+- vulkan sdk 1.4 from github

+  Note using the cmake to fetchcontent from github build and compile.

 # Information:
-  This is a Sample build for SDL3 and Lua 5.4.
-It has SDL event input tests.

-  Want to keep it simple.
+  Keep it simple.

-  Current working on vulkan set up test.

-# Lua:
-  Lua can be easy and hard.
+  Sample build for SDL3, Lua 5.4, Vulkan SDK for c language build.

+  By using lua script to expose SDL api events and vulkan api set up to build triangle sample.

 # SDL 3.2